-The magnetic reed switch is a magnetic sensor with a reed switch as the core sensing element.
-It is composed of shell, reed switch, PBC board, power cord and so on.
+The magnetic air cylinder reed switch is a magnetic sensor with a reed switch as the core sensing element.
+It is composed of a shell, a reed switch, a PBC board, a power cord and so on.

 *Using an external coil

 Place the reed switch on the center axis of the coil (the center axis has the strongest magnetic field)